-- 4. The City Manager may place routine items and items referred by staff on the agenda without Council approval or action. - 5.
+- 1. The City Manager must prepare an agenda for every meeting, including regular, special, and executive session meetings. - 2.
+Agendas and informational material for meetings will generally be distributed to the Council at least seven (7) days preceding the meeting.
+However, in certain circumstances less time may be provided. - 3.
+The agenda for a meeting does not require Council approval. - 4.
+The City Manager may place routine items and items referred by staff on the agenda without Council approval or action. - 5.
 The City Manager may remove any items on the consent agenda, any item of old business, any resolution, or any ordinance placed for first reading from the agenda at any time prior to the time the meeting is convened.
 The Presiding Officer must announce such removal under announcements. - 6.
 A member of Council who wishes to have an item placed on the agenda must bring the matter before the Council for consideration of adding the matter to the agenda and to determine the meeting date on which the agenda item is to be placed, if at all.
-Adding a matter to the agenda requires a majority vote of the members of Council present at the meeting. - 7.
-As a principle matter, the Council will not add an item to the agenda on the same night as the item was first submitted by a member of Council for consideration by the full Council.
+Adding a matter to the agenda requires a majority vote of the member of Council present at the meeting. - 7.
+As a guiding matter, the Council will not add an item to the agenda on the same night as the item was first submitted by a member of Council for consideration by the full Council.
 The exception to this general rule is for emergency purposes and only with the unanimous consent of all members of Council present.